Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 Instructions

-• Cover with a kitchen cloth and let rise in a warm place until doubled (about two hours).
+• Cover the dough with a clean kitchen towel and set aside in a warm place to rise — about 1 ½-2 hours until doubled.

 Pizza Sauce